joemacko/SportsTeam/README.md

 ---
 ## Meet the Team! ##

-Eleven Fifty Sports was developed by The Code Masters of SD November 2020 A,
+Eleven Fifty Sports was developed by The Code Masters of SD November 2020 A.

 We are four Software Development students from Eleven Fifty Academy.

 ### Chloe Jefferson ###

-`Chloe says "I love clean code."`
+`Chloe says "I love clean code"`

 ### Joe Macko ###